 Utility Available for Description Mouse Synchronization Tool Windows Linux macOS Mouse Synchronization Tool captures the mouse input in the virtual machine each time the pointer moves over its window and automatically releases the input when the pointer moves outside the window.
 Time Synchronization Tool Windows Linux macOS Time Synchronization Tool enables you to customize your virtual machine time settings.
 You can: Automatically synchronize the time settings of your virtual machine with your Mac time settings.
 Set up and maintain the time difference between your Mac and your virtual machine.
-Drag-and-Drop Tool Windows Linux macOS Drag-and-Drop Tool allows dragging and dropping files between your virtual machines and macOS.
+Drag-and-Drop Tool Windows Linux Drag-and-Drop Tool allows dragging and dropping files between your virtual machines and macOS.

-Clipboard Synchronization Tool enables you to easily exchange texts between: the virtual machine and your Mac.
-Clipboard Synchronization Windows different virtual machines irrespective of the guest operating systems installed in them.
-Tool macOS To copy and paste text, you should use the standard procedure for the current operating system.
+macOS Clipboard Synchronization Tool Windows Linux macOS Clipboard Synchronization Tool enables you to easily exchange texts between: • the virtual machine and your Mac. • different virtual machines irrespective of the guest operating systems installed in them.
+To copy and paste text, you should use the standard procedure for the current operating system.
 For example, to copy some text in the Windows guest OS, select the text, and press Ctrl+C. To paste this text in macOS, press Cmd+V, or select Paste from the shortcut menu.
 Dynamic Resolution Tool Windows Linux macOS Dynamic Resolution Tool enables you to work with dynamic resolution.
 When you resize the guest OS window by dragging its lower right corner, the guest OS window resolution changes automatically.
 Shared Folders Tool Windows Linux macOS Shared Folders Tool enables you to share Mac folders with the virtual machine and vice versa.
 With this tool, you can access your Mac folders from the virtual machine.
 Coherence Tool Windows Linux macOS The Coherence tool allows you to work with your Windows or Linux applications like if they were Mac applications.
 It hides the virtual machine's window leaving only guest OS and Mac applications visible.
-Shared Profile Tool Windows Shared Profile Tool enables you to share your Mac desktop, pictures, documents, downloads, music and videos with your virtual machine, which allows you to access them right from the guest OS.
+Shared Profile Tool Windows Linux Shared Profile Tool enables you to share your Mac desktop, pictures, documents, downloads, music and videos with your virtual machine, which allows you to access them right from the guest OS.
 Shared Applications Tool Windows Linux Shared Applications Tool enables you to specify default applications for certain types of files, so that you can open some types of files in Windows or Linux applications by default, and others - in macOS.
 Shared Internet Applications Tool Windows Shared Internet Applications Tool enables you to specify default Internet browsers, including those installed in the virtual machine, for different types of Internet pages.
 For example, you may set the Internet pages to open in your default macOS Internet browser, and FTP pages to open in your virtual machine Internet browser.
 SmartMount Windows Linux macOS SmartMount automatically detects volumes connected to your Mac and makes them available to the virtual machine as well.
 Printing Tool Windows Linux Printing Tool allows you to synchronize the host and guest OS printers.
-Tray Integration Tool Windows Tray Integration Tool allows you to use Windows tray icons in the Mac menu bar.